tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 We won't be working with that one.
 Let's take a look at the imbedded large set.
 The Diamonds dataset is one of the great examples of how powerful R can be using big data.
 Unfortunately, we're not touching all of it because we are only working a simple linear regression.

 Make sure to install the libraries for analysis!
 Today I'm going to show you an interactive plot using [plotly](https://plot.ly/)!
-Plotly is an interactive interface that allows for easier labeled vizualization.
+Plotly is an interactive interface that allows for easier labeled visualization.
 With it, you can see individual plot points and easily recognize any outliers.
 Rather impressive, it definitely beats having to use the `identify()` function or `gganimate()` which sometimes is quite a pain.

 ```r
 library(ggplot2)